tscircuit/builder/README.md

 [Docs](https://tscircuit.github.io/builder) &middot; [Github](https://github.com/tscircuit/builder) &middot; [tscircuit](https://tscircuit.com)

-TSCircuit Builder is a Typescript builder pattern for constructing schematic and PCB layouts. `@tscircuit/builder` is an internal module, [use tscircuit tsx instead](https://github.com/tscircuit/tscircuit)
+TSCircuit Builder is a Typescript builder pattern for constructing schematic and PCB layouts. `@tscircuit/builder` is an internal module, [use tscircuit tsx instead](https://github.com/tscircuit/tscircuit).
+The builder is basically "the DOM for building circuits"

 TSCircuit TSX eventually renders to a builder.
 The builder will build TSCircuit Soup, a JSON output.
 Soup can be rendered to